Australian Peacekeeping Memorial: Project Funding

 After an initial burst of generosity by both Australian industry and the federal government, fundraising became very slow.
-The global financial crisis of 2007-2008 had a severe effect on the committee's ability to obtain donations.
+The 2008 financial crisis had a severe effect on the committee's ability to obtain donations.
 It had been hoped that the majority of the funds needed to complete the project would be provided by Australian industry, and defence industry in particular, however such support did not eventuate.
 The Australian community, like others around the world, felt the GFC for many years.
 Personal and commercial philanthropy focused on social and individual support programs rather than other endeavours such as the memorial.
 Nevertheless, there were some major donors to the Memorial, whose names are shown on a donor plaque at the site.

 The federal government eventually made three grants to the APMP; the first in 2006 as seed funding to get the project underway, the second in late 2015 which allowed construction work to begin (the first stage of a two staged approach), and a third in early 2017 which provided the remaining funds needed to complete the memorial.
 In total, the federal government provided 75% of the project's costs, Australian industry and veteran organisations 20% and individuals 5%.

 The total project cost was $4.1m (2018).
 Escalation over 12 years of inflation was kept to the barest minimum through cost reviews and detailed re-design effort to find more economical methods of construction or materials.
 Less than 3% of the funds raised were expended on project administration, fundraising and publicity.